 SCREEN: To be provided by authors: The data being calibrated with the process and the 2D data tool being saved.

 After calibration, export the data to SCiLS lab or other a compatible software and set the desired m/z (m by z) value threshold [1-TXT].
-Choose a normalization method between total ion count or root mean square [2].
+Choose a normalization method between total ion count (T-I-C) or root mean square (R-M-S) [2].
 Authors: How do you want to pronounce SCiLS?
 “Sci-L-S”?
 Unfortunately, we lost access to Scils, and the video was recorded using another compatible software for the analysis.
-We suggest avoiding the mention of the SciLS during the video recording.
-By the way, the procedure performed for data analysis can be performed using other compatible software with .mis file extension.
+We suggest avoiding mentioning SCiLS during the video recording.
+The flexImaging 5.0 (Bruker) software processed the data using a .mis file extension.
+Therefore, adaptations were needed to the script in the following items:

+After opening the .mis file, alter the normalization from no Norm to RMS or TIC.
+TIC was chosen for this exemplification.
+Click on the Edit tab, and select “Automatic Mass Filtering…”.
+Fill “Start Mass” and “End Mass” with the minimum and maximum number of Da at your interest threshold, respectively, and click on the OK icon.

+Select the highlighted peak of interest at the Filter List generated with the number corresponding to the mass value of interest in Da.
+Change the percentage to better view the interested area.
+Click on the “intensity scale bar” and the " colormap” icons.
+Click on the image area and drag sliding the mouse to position the area of interest.
+Change the transparency percentage to produce a merged signal image with the scanned section image as the background.

 SCREEN: To be provided by authors: The data being exported to SCiLS lab a processing software and the desired m/z value threshold being set.
-TXT: Range chosen: 150 to 2,500
+TXT: Range chosen: 380 to 2,200

 SCREEN: To be provided by authors: A normalization method being chosen between total ion count or root mean square.
+TXT: Generate the peaks by filtering them and selecting the desired m/z to create the image.
+To plot signals from more than one analyte together, deselect the “colormap” icon and click at another Da value of interest at the Filter List.

 If the analytes to be mapped are known, plot each m/z value for each analyte [1] and save the generated images and the spectral average plot [2].